sbhark/SMServerMonitoring/README.md

 messages received are processed asynchronously allowing for high performance and efficiency.
 In addition, there is low CPU and memory usage on the system so this application will have minimal affect on any server.

-For data storage MongoDB is used and the application connects to the DB by using ReactiveMongoDB Database driver.
+For data storage MongoDB is used and the application connects to the DB by using the Casbah Scala driver.

 The following data are collected on a specified interval, default interval is every 1 minute.
 The interval can be specified during setup and if it needs to be modified in the future edit the database entry for polling interval.